 Here at WNC Roofing we worry about the details and take into account all the factors that will contribute to a quality roof that will provide a long trouble-free service life.
-We will look at this in a 4 part series that we will outline below and then give you the first part. (subscribe to our emails to make sure you see all 4 parts as they come out)
+We will look at this in a 4 part series that we will outline below and then give you the first part. (subscribe to our emails and follow our socials to make sure you see all 4 parts)

 PART 1: WIND, PRESSURES AND FORCES: This blog contains an easy explanation of the physics and forces that a roof system must be designed to endure.
 It explains why roofs are likely to fail around the perimeters, and can get “blown off” during storms.

 - 1.1 Wind Forces and Negative Air Pressure